 Keep Your Tree Away from Heat Sources

-Another way to prevent Christmas tree fires is to keep it away from anything like fireplaces, heater, candles, lights, etc. In one-quarter (25%) of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.
+Another way to prevent Christmas tree fires is to keep them away from anything like fireplaces, heaters, candles, lights, etc. In one-quarter (25%) of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.
 It’s a good idea to try and have 2-3 feet in between your tree and anything else in general.

 Choose the Right Lights for Your Tree